ledsoft/kbss-website/_posts/2024-11-25-development-and-debugging-of-docker-services--open-mic-announcement.markdown

 ---

 The Open mic session starts on Friday 29 November 2024 at 10:30 via [this link](https://meet.jit.si/open-mic-kbss).
-The speaker is [Miroslav Blaško](https://kbss.felk.cvut.cz/web/team#miroslav-blaško), who will talk about the development of docker services at KBSS.
+The speaker is [Miroslav Blaško](https://kbss.felk.cvut.cz/web/team#miroslav-blaško), who will talk about the development of Docker-based services at KBSS.

 ##### The abstract